midnight-mary/carpentries-collab-2023-11-16/episodes/spacy.md

 - Understand the steps involved in spaCy's text processing pipeline.
 - Understand the fundamentals of Python syntax.
-- Write basic Python code in Jupyter Notebook to run spaCy commands.
+- Write simple Python code in Jupyter Notebook to run spaCy commands.

 ::::::::::::::::::::::::::::::::::::::::::::::::